shkr/rohtas/_drafts/2018-03-02-hackers-claims-data.md

-If you have ideas, criticism or data for new sections that should have been present here but I missed it, please write to me at hackersguidetohealthcaredata@gmail.com or discuss in the comments section below.
+Thanks for reading this far!
+When building data pipelines for healthcare claims data, I have often wanted to lookup information about the healthcare IT infrastructure, and background knowledge on data sources to design and write better code.
+This post is my attempt to aggregate in one place for reference, all the useful piecewise information that I have learned about healthcare IT for the purposes of understanding healthcare data.
+I hope it solves that purpose for someone else too.
+If you have ideas, criticism or data for this post, please write to me at hackersguidetohealthcaredata@gmail.com or you can comment on the post.